جامعة النجاح الوطنية

 • 10621320

-Introduction to buildings systems.
-Analysis, design, and selection of fluidic, thermal, electro-mechanical and electrical systems.
-Cold water, hot water, sewer and drainage systems analysis, standards, codes, specifications and networks, fire-fighting systems and alarms.
-Elevators and escalators, and accelerators systems standards, selection and specifications.
-Introduction to electrical power supply networks specifications, standards, and selection.
+Introduction to buildings systems. analysis, design, and selection of fluidic, thermal, electro-mechanical and electrical systems. cold water, hot water, sewer and drainage systems analysis, standards, codes, specifications and networks, fire-fighting systems and alarms. elevators and escalators, and accelerators systems standards, selection and specifications. introduction to electrical power supply networks specifications, standards, and selection.

 2